ankidroid/Anki-Android/Database-Structure.md

 This document contains a brief description of the Anki2 database structure.

 Thanks to @sartak and @fasiha for [starting to make this](https://gist.github.com/sartak/3921255).
+Additional thanks to @bibstha for [more documentation](https://github.com/bibstha/Anki-Android/wiki/Anki2-database-documentation)

+# Anki database structure

+Anki uses one single sqlite database to store information of multiple decks, templates, fields and cards.
+This file can be found inside the Anki package file (.apkg file) with the extension anki2.

+Extracting example.apkg we have the following structure.

+	.
+	├── example
+	│   ├── example.anki2
+	│   └── media
+	└── example.apkg

+In linux *sqliteman* can be used to read and modify the .anki2 files.

+# Terminology

+Anki contains bascially the following types:

+1. Cards
+2. Decks
+3. Notes
+4. Templates
+5. Collection

+More information on what these represent are clearly explained in http://ankisrs.net/docs/manual.html#basics.

 # Database schema
 ```sql